larsiusprime/polymod/README.md

 ### `_merge` folder

 This is mostly meant for XML and CSV/TSV files.
-Say you have a big complicated XML file at `data/stuff.xml` with lots of nodes, and it happens to have this
+Say you have a big complicated XML file at `data/stuff.xml` with lots of nodes:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>